SimonMaracine/ntp-version-tracker/README.md

 For logging various formatted messages, the `vfprintf` function is used.

-One very important problem is the limiting the amount of logging that is done.
+One very important problem is the amount of logging that could be done.
 Routers usually have limited amount of main memory.
 That's why there exists an option for specifying the maximum amount of bytes that can be written to the console and file.
-If that amount is exceeded, the program terminates automatically in a graceful manner.
+If that amount is exceeded, the program automatically terminates in a graceful manner.

 ---